 If you use client software from Mozilla to access the Firefox Sync Service, your data is encrypted and we can’t see it.

-You may cancel the service and delete your data stored on our servers any time you want.
+You may cancel the service and delete your encrypted data and user name and password stored on our servers (note that this doesn’t include data stored in our weblogs).

 Mozilla provides APIs that allow third parties to develop software to access the Firefox Sync Service as well.
 Mozilla is not responsible for third party software.